msatul1305/Linux/India/people.md

                     the
                     years.
                   - However, due to declining gold reserves and economic viability, the mines were closed in 2001.
+              - Sopara, Bombay
+                - Sopara, also known as Suppara, is an ancient port city located in the present-day state of Maharashtra, India.
+                - It was a significant trading hub in ancient times, facilitating commerce between India and other regions, including the
+                  Middle East and Southeast Asia.
+                - Sopara is mentioned in various historical texts and inscriptions, highlighting its importance as a center of trade and culture.
+              - Diamond harbor
+                - Diamond Harbour is a town located in the South 24 Parganas district of West Bengal, India.
+                - It is situated on the eastern bank of the Hooghly River and serves as a gateway to the Sundarbans, the largest mangrove forest in the world.
+                - Diamond Harbour is known for its scenic beauty, historical significance, and as a popular tourist destination.
+              - Mojave Desert
+                - The Mojave Desert is a vast arid region located in the southwestern United States, primarily in southeastern
+                  California and parts of Nevada, Arizona, and Utah.
+                - It is known for its unique desert landscapes, diverse flora and fauna, and iconic landmarks such as Joshua
+                  Tree National Park and Death Valley.
+                - The Mojave Desert is also home to various Native American tribes and has a rich cultural history.
               -
+            - Books
+              - Rig-Vedic India, Abhinas Chandra Das
+                  - "Rig-Vedic India" is a scholarly work by Abhinas Chandra Das that explores the ancient civilization of
+                    India during the Rigvedic period.
+                  - The book delves into various aspects of Vedic culture, society, religion, and philosophy as depicted in the Rigveda, one of the oldest sacred texts of Hinduism.
+                  - It provides insights into the early development of Indian civilization and its contributions to world heritage.
+              - Buddhist record of Western World, Samuel Beal
+                  - "Buddhist Record of the Western World" is a translation and compilation of ancient Buddhist texts by
+                    Samuel Beal, a British scholar and orientalist.
+                  - The book provides valuable insights into the spread of Buddhism from India to the Western world, particularly through the travels of Buddhist monks and scholars.
+                  - It includes accounts of various Buddhist teachings, practices, and historical events, making it an important resource for understanding the history and development of Buddhism.
     - Swami Vivekananda
         - Complete Works of Swami Vivekananda
             - The Complete Works of Swami Vivekananda is a collection of the writings and speeches of Swami